convos-chat/convos/blog/2020/2020-06-18-local-secret.md

 You might want to rotate your secrets from time to time.
 This means that you follow the steps [above](#what-should-you-do) every now and then to make sure your secrets are indeed private to Convos.

+## Special thanks

+Special thanks to [Stig P](https://github.com/stigtsp) for pointing out how bad the "local_secret" generator was inside Docker.